vodkabears/Vide/README.md

 * All modern desktop browsers are supported.
 * IE9+
-* iOS plays video from browser only in the native player.
+* iOS plays video from a browser only in the native player.
 So video for iOS is disabled, only fullscreen poster will be.
-* Some android devices plays video, some — no, go figure.
+* Some android devices play video, some — no, go figure.
 So video for android is disabled, only fullscreen poster will be.

 ## Instructions